georgiacarr123/McrDig/day_three/cruise_ships/lesson1_page1.md

 *Ship* is the description we gave in step 3.
 It says `No specs found`, because we haven't actually written any tests yet.

-5. Jasmine has a function called `beforeEach` that takes a single parameter of a callback function.
+5. Jasmine has a function called `beforeEach`, the purpose of which is to specify a block of setup code to run before each test in the `describe` block.
+We will use it to create new instances of the objects we will use in our tests, so that each test starts with a clean slate.

 Inside the anonymous function passed to `describe`, call the `beforeEach` function, passing it an anonymous function:

 ```js
 describe('Ship', function () {